LSU New Orleans Privateers men's basketball

-The New Orleans Privateers men's basketball team represents the University of New Orleans in New Orleans, Louisiana, United States.
+The LSU New Orleans Privateers men's basketball team represents LSU New Orleans in New Orleans, Louisiana, United States.
 The school's team currently competes as a member of the Southland Conference.
 They are currently led by head coach Stacy Hollowell and play their home games at Lakefront Arena.
+The Privateers have appeared five times in the NCAA Division I men's basketball tournament, most recently in 2017.